 Pupils enjoy belonging to the 'Bowerham family'.
-They said that this makes them feel cared for and safe.
+They said that this makes them feel happy, cared for and safe.
 Pupils said that bullying does not happen in their school.
-If it did, they would trust the staff to sort it out.
+If it did, they trust the staff to sort it out.
 Parents and carers also reported that leaders and staff keep their children safe.

-Pupils know that all staff expect them to behave well.
+Pupils know that staff expect them to behave well.
 Older pupils set an excellent example to younger pupils.
 They are extremely sensible and consistently polite.
 Pupils are welcoming and keen to speak to visitors.

-Pupils enjoy holding positions of responsibility, such as school councillors, play leaders and learning champions.
+Pupils' personal development is exemplary.
+They enjoy holding positions of responsibility, such as school councillors, play leaders and learning champions.
 They are fully involved in making the school the best it can be.
 For example, pupils helped to redesign the school uniform, which they said is comfortable.
 This helps pupils to be active throughout the school day.

-Pupils play happily together.
+Pupils, including children in the early years, play happily together.
 They have lots of fun and make full use of the exciting outdoor space.
 Pupils also enjoy learning inside their vibrant classrooms.
 They listen attentively to the staff and to each other.
 Pupils willingly offer their ideas in discussions and take on board the ideas of others.
-Their positive attitudes to learning help pupils to achieve well.
+Their positive attitudes to learning, coupled with leaders' high expectations, help pupils to achieve well.